MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 - *Automated remediation actions*: Define and implement automated remediation actions that can be triggered when specific performance issues are detected.
 These actions can include restarting services, adjusting resource allocation, clearing caches, or implementing other performance optimization techniques.

 - *Self-healing systems*: Build self-healing capabilities into your system by automating the recovery process for known performance issues.
 This capability can involve automatically fixing or adjusting the system configuration to restore optimal performance.

+#### Address technical debt

+Technical debt refers to the accumulated inefficiencies, suboptimal design choices, or shortcuts taken during the development process that can affect performance.
+Technical debt, unclear code, and overly complex implementations can make performance efficiency more difficult to attain.
+Addressing technical debt involves identifying and resolving these issues to improve the overall performance and maintainability of the workload.
+This work might include refactoring code, optimizing database queries, improving architectural design, or implementing best practices.
+You might have introduced technical debt to meet a deadline, but you need to address the technical debt as you optimize performance efficiency over time.

 ### Optimize databases